getindata/flink-http-connector/README.md

 #### Retries and delivery guarantee
 HTTP Sink supports automatic retries when `sink.delivery-guarantee` is set to `at-least-once`.
 Failed requests will be automatically retried based on the configured status codes.
-- When `sink.delivery-guarantee` is `at-least-once`: Failed requests are retried automatically using AIMD (Additive Increase Multiplicative Decrease) rate limiting strategy.
+- When `sink.delivery-guarantee` is `at-least-once` (default): Failed requests are retried automatically.
-- When `sink.delivery-guarantee` is `none` (default): Failed requests are logged but not retried.
+- When `sink.delivery-guarantee` is `none`: Failed requests are logged but not retried.

 This behavior can be changed by using below properties in table definition (DDL) or passing it via `setProperty' method from Sink's builder.
 The property name are:
 - `gid.connector.http.sink.error.code` used to defined HTTP status code value that should be treated as error for example 404.